 - What is your fee structure?
-This one is a no-brainer.
-Ask exactly how much the agent charges, and check that amount against the industry standard for buyer’s agent commissions and fees.
+This is a no-brainer.
+Ask exactly how much the agent charges, then check that amount against the industry standard for buyer’s agent commissions and fees.

 - Why should I use your services over another buyer’s agent?
 This is an opportunity for agents to convince you that they are able to offer you something their peers can’t.
 Keep an ear out for empty sales-speak and unrealistic promises.

 - Can I talk to some of your previous clients?
 First-hand testimonials will give you unfiltered insight into whether the buyer’s agent can truly deliver.
 Alarm bells should start ringing if this request is declined.

 The best standing desk in Australia: Our top choice of the year